mmatyevich/heart-failure-mortality-prediction/README.md

-# heart-failure-mortality-prediction
-Classification modelling of heart failure outcomes using statistical and regularised methods

-## Overview
+Overview
-This project develops classification models to predict mortality outcomes in heart failure patients.
+This project develops statistical models to predict mortality outcomes in patients with heart failure, with a focus on identifying clinically meaningful risk factors.

-## Dataset
+Dataset
-- Clinical dataset including patient demographics and health indicators
+Clinical dataset including patient demographics and health indicators

-## Methods
+Methods
 - Logistic regression
-- Linear Discriminant Analysis (LDA)
-- Quadratic Discriminant Analysis (QDA)
+- LDA and QDA
 - LASSO regularisation
 - Cross-validation

-## Key Findings
+Key Findings
-- Regularised models improved model stability and prediction accuracy
+- Regularised models improved model stability and reduced overfitting
 - Key clinical variables were identified as strong predictors of mortality risk

-## Tools
-R (glm, MASS, glmnet, caret)
+- Results demonstrate how different modelling approaches impact interpretability and performance

-## Relevance
+Relevance
-Demonstrates classification modelling and evaluation with healthcare data
+Demonstrates application of statistical modelling to clinical data to support risk stratification and inform healthcare decision-making